gravitational/gravity/docs/5.x/cluster.md

 ### Configuring Runtime Environment Variables

-As you already know, in a Gravity cluster, each node is running a runtime container that hosts Kubernetes.
+In a Gravity cluster, each node is running a runtime container that hosts Kubernetes.
 All services (including Kubernetes native services like API server or kubelet) execute with the predefined environment (set up during installation or update).
 If you need to make changes to the runtime environment post-install or post-update - i.e. introduce new environment variables